iCliniq Logo

 How Can Optic Nerve Hypoplasia Be Diagnosed?

-When one visits their physician, they will be asked questions to assess their personal history, family history, and the signs and symptoms they face.
-Following this, a physical examination will be done.
-The physician might also ask for various laboratory tests to diagnose the condition if required.
+When individuals visit their physician, they are asked questions to assess their personal and family histories and the signs and symptoms they face.
+Following this, a physical examination is performed.
+The physician might also ask for various laboratory tests to diagnose the condition if necessary.

-• Magnetic Resonance Imaging (MRI): Magnetic resonance imaging (MRI) tests are advised in patients suspected of ONH to assess the soft tissues.
+• Magnetic Resonance Imaging (MRI): Magnetic resonance imaging (MRI) tests are advised to assess soft tissues in patients suspected of ONH.
 The findings on MRI show the diameter of the intracranial optic nerve, and the optic chiasm appears thin.
 Also, the presence of midline abnormalities can be observed in MRI, which helps in clinically confirming the diagnosis of SOD.
 MRI brain is also recommended for those who have been established with ONH.
 This helps evaluate hydrocephalus, corpus callosum hypoplasia, schizencephaly, or polymicrogyria.
 A neurological examination should be conducted if the findings are positive in the MRI brain.

-• Optical Coherence Tomography (OCT): Another test that is effective in measuring the foveal parameters and diagnosing ONH is Optical coherence tomography (OCT).
+• Optical Coherence Tomography (OCT): Another practical test in measuring the foveal parameters and diagnosing ONH is Optical coherence tomography (OCT).
 However, the diagnosis of ONH is not possible purely through radiographic measurements.

 • Ophthalmic Examination: The following evaluation is an ophthalmic examination.
 This is recommended for all neonates suffering from jaundice and recurrent hypoglycemia.
-This is because these conditions can be the early signs of hypothalamic dysfunction.
+These conditions can be early signs of hypothalamic dysfunction.
 Also, an ophthalmic evaluation is recommended for infants with poor visual behavior, strabismus, or nystagmus by three months.

-• Evaluation of Hormones: Evaluation of endocrine and pituitary functions should be done regardless of the condition of the septum pellucidum.
-The tests done for assessment of the endocrine system are fasting morning cortisol and glucose, TSH, and growth hormone surrogates like IGF-1, IGFBP-3, LH, SFH, and testosterone if the baby is less than six months of age.
+• Evaluation of Hormones: Endocrine and pituitary functions should be evaluated regardless of the condition of the septum pellucidum.
+The tests done to assess the endocrine system are fasting morning cortisol and glucose, TSH (thyroid-stimulating hormone), and growth hormone surrogates like IGF-1, IGFBP-3, LH (luteinizing hormone), and testosterone if the baby is less than six months old.

 How Can Optic Nerve Hypoplasia Be Managed?